 Land Trust Work

-The federal government has set the goal of conserving 30 percent of Canada’s land and water by 2030, because science shows that nature needs our help in order to reverse the decline in biodiversity, better fight climate change, and maintain a strong, sustainable economy. https://www.canada.ca/en/services/environment/conservation/conserving-30-by-2030.html
+ACRE’s Director, Stephan Moresoli, has been working closely with the Municipality of Chelsea and has developed a report outlining the areas in Chelsea that need to be protected as part of the municipality's 30x30 project.
+In accordance with the Global Biodiversity Framework's “30x30" target, the federal government has set the goal of conserving 30 percent of Canada’s land and water by 2030, because science shows that nature needs our help in order to reverse the decline in biodiversity, better fight climate change, and maintain a strong, sustainable economy.
+Similar aspirations of the Province of Quebec are reflected in its 2030 Nature Plan.

 Ecological Connectivity